-2.4 Serial Number Sticker
+2.4 Marking

-Every Spike has an unique serial number which can be found underneath the main frame profile, see figure 2.4.
-This says something about which parts and from which deliveries Spike is made up of which gives the athlete safety if the need to replace specific parts from specific deliveries occurs.
+Every Spike has an individual serial number which can be found underneath the main frame profile, see figure 2.4.

 Figure 2.4 - Location of serial number and CE-mark

 3 BEFORE FIRST USE

 Before using Spike it must be inspected and checked that it is complete.
 All screws must be tightened and checked up against the safety instructions in chapter 4.1 of this manual.